-- Official transcript of the higher education institution(s) studied. - Letter of recommendation from the Student Affairs area of the last institution studied.
-It must reflect that the student does not have disciplinary sanctions. - All applicable federal or state law or regulation requirements
+- Official transcript of the higher education institution(s) studied. - All applicable federal or state law or regulation requirements

 Norms

 Have studied at a higher education institution in Puerto Rico licensed by the Board of Postsecondary Institutions (JIP) or accredited by an accrediting entity recognized by the U.S. Department of Education.